Mobile Massage In York – FAQ’s

 What Is Swedish Massage?

-Massage can be traced back over 5,000 years to ancient India, with Swedish massages being developed in the 1850’s.
+While massage history traces back over 5,000 years to ancient India, the specific Swedish system was developed by practitioners in the 1850s.
 They were intended to improve circulation, ease muscle tension, improve flexibility and help the body to get rid of waste products.
 There is a variety of different strokes involved, but exactly which are used depends on what you and whoever is giving the massage agree is necessary.

 What Is A Swedish Massage Like